 NEPTUNE welcomes and encourages investigators within and external to the network to use the observational clinical data, histopathology data, biosamples, and derived data sets from NEPTUNE patients for their own research.

 The NEPTUNE Ancillary Studies Program provides the mechanism for sharing NEPTUNE data and materials.
 This program is at the heart of the NEPTUNE mission as we consider NEPTUNE's lasting impact on advancing the science of glomerular disease contingent on its ability to share its resources.
 More detail on NEPTUNE resources that can be leveraged for studies is available under research overview.

 NEPTUNE maintains a well-functioning administrative structure to facilitate resource sharing with the broader scientific community.
 The infrastructure is supported by the Data and Coordinating Center and by the Publications and Ancillary Committees that are comprised of network investigators.

 There are five main steps (click on the figure to the right to enlarge):

-- Applicants first explore the potential of their study concept or hypothesis and the feasibility of addressing this hypothesis with representatives of the Ancillary studies Review Committee (ARC).
+- Applicants first explore the potential of their study concept or hypothesis and the feasibility of addressing this hypothesis with representatives of the Ancillary Studies Committee (ASC).
 At this step, applicants may also work with members of the NEPTUNE Data Analysis and Coordinating Center (DACC) to assess availability of data or samples and to establish a budget for the proposed study.

 - Ancillary Study Application.